 Arizona has more Tribal land than any other state in the U.S. Tribal lands comprise about 27% of Arizona’s land base, or a total of more than 20 million acres.

 For more than 20 years, shared revenues from Tribal Gaming have been invested in Arizona to improve education, health care, conservation and the economies of local communities throughout the state.

 20,000+ Direct Jobs and Over $2.09 Billion for Arizona

-AIGA was established on November 21, 1994, by Arizona tribal leaders.
-The Association is committed to advancing the lives of Indian peoples – economically, socially, and politically – so Indian tribes in Arizona can achieve their goal of self-reliance.
+The Arizona Indian Gaming Association was established in November 21, 1994, by Arizona tribal leaders.
+The Association is committed to advancing the lives of Indian peoples – economically, socially and politically – so Indian Tribes in Arizona can achieve their goal of self-reliance.

 The Association is committed to protecting and promoting the welfare of Tribes striving for self-reliance by supporting tribal gaming enterprises on Arizona Indian lands.
 Speaking on behalf of its member Tribes with one, unified voice, AIGA serves as a clearinghouse and educational, legislative and public policy resource for Tribes, policymakers and the public on Indian gaming issues and tribal community development.
 This organization is deeply committed to maintaining and protecting Indian sovereign governmental authority.